oelwan/school-website/README.md

 ---

-**Made with ❤️ for education**
+**Made with ❤️ for AL FURSAN School**

-*EduPortal - Connecting students, teachers, parents, and administrators in one comprehensive platform.*
+*AL FURSAN - Excellence in education through comprehensive school management.*